 "The bizarre streak shows itself often, as in 'Three Old Men', The Raven and the Crow' and the very eerie, 'A Most Unpleasant Way, Sir', but most of all in 'The Carpenter and the Sexton'.
 For me this is the outstanding song of 1971 and I can hear every songwriter echoing my reaction “God, I wish I’d written that.”
 The creation of such material is near impossible without some prior study of British traditional songs, and it is the absence of such groundwork that clearly reveals itself in the tepid outpourings of so many current “folk” bards.
 Their produce is for the most part disappointingly rootless.
 Dave Goulder, on the other hand, while not always choosing to write in the traditional idiom, appears at all times to be at least glancing over his shoulder at it."
 Cyril Tawney, 'Folk Review'

 "Goulder’s control and use of the macabre is one of his strongest assets; the characteristic is totally individual in the field of contemporary folksong though the influence of tradition has prompted many attempts in the genre.
-One of his more recent songs, 'The Sexton and the Carpenter' is comedy noire at its best (or worst).
+'The Carpenter and the Sexton' is comedy noire at its best (or worst).
 At the same time, it would be misleading to over emphasize this aspect of Goulder’s work.
 Songs such as 'When They Laid You in the Earth' (a title reminiscent of Henry Purcell though the song’s content is very different), 'Cold Unfriendly Way' and 'Sandwood Down to Kyle' display a longing and a warmth that occasionally seem to be lacking in much contemporary song."
 Fred Woods, 'Folk Revival'

 "Written by Dave Goulder, a one-time footplate man in the good old days of steam.
 This I believe, is one of the most perfect songs ever written.
 Thanks Dave, for a great song."
 Mike Harding, on 'January Man'